LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 ### Port Nyanzaru: The Brazen Pegasus

-The party can speak to [Captain Swift and Dark](dramatis_personae.md#the-brazen-pegasus) to buy passage on her ship, The Brazen Pegasus, which can eventually be found in Port Nyanzaru's maze-like docks.
+The party can speak to [Captain Swift and Dark](dramatis_personae.md#the-brazen-pegasus) to buy passage on her ship, The Brazen Pegasus, which can eventually be found in Port Nyanzaru's maze-like [harbor ward](Port_Nyanzaru.md#harbor-ward).

 While the party travels as passengers on The Brazen Pegasus, up to three characters _proficient_ in _Sailing_ may spend downtime days assisting the crew by making one _Sailing_ ability check per day: